Jaybee020/RandNum/ReadMe.md

 # RandNum

 RandNum is a guess the number lottery game built on the algorand blockchain.The game’s rules are straightforward: if players accurately predict the winning number, they win a prize.
-Winners receive their awards in the form of Algo, the native cryptocurrency of the Algorand network.
+Winners receive their awards in the form of Algo or any other ASA used to fund the current game round.

 # Project Structure